maybeetree/treeup/README.md

 This is from a dark time.
 Ignore it.

 ### loginctl-rofi
-Rofi scripts to control system power state thu loginctl
+Rofi scripts to control system power state thru loginctl

 ### mistilteinn-screen-layout
 Screen layout of mistilteinn computer